appjusto/admin/README.md

 }
 ```

+And get and paste the project's `serviceAccount.json` file.

 Run `yarn cypress:e:open` and in cypress window run login_spec.js to create test users.

 Login and complete main user onboarding, then submit and approve his business.